 Since you’re building a mobile trading solution, it’s vital to wield the mobile-first design approach.
 This means the app’s UX/UI should address typical mobile user needs, e.g., micro-interactions, glimpse views, limited screen space, instead of trying to fit numerous features often found in web-based stock trading applications.

-Even if your goal is to adjust your online trading platform for mobile, it’s crucial to keep the mobile-first design perspective in view.
+Even if your goal is to create an online trading platform and then adjust it for mobile, it’s crucial to keep the mobile-first design perspective in view.

-We also always recommend doing a rapid prototype and then run a user testing session to discover how well the product serves its user.
-It’s often during rapid prototyping, which includes user testing, when we discover UX/UI gems that help to turn a mobile app into a 5-star experience.
+We also always recommend doing a rapid prototype and then running a user testing session to discover how well the product serves its user.
+It’s often during rapid prototyping, which includes user testing when we discover UX/UI gems that help to turn a mobile app into a 5-star experience.

 For instance, do you know how many investing apps support the landscape mode for charts?
 And that’s just one example of using the right technology as a step towards a more engaging user experience.